ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 Access-Control-Allow-Headers: Authorization, Content-Type
 ```

-Alternatively, OPTIONS requests can be handled manually by a web action.
+Alternatively, OPTIONS requests can be handled manually by a Web Action.
 To enable this option, add a
-`web-custom-options` annotation with a value of `true` to a web action.
+`web-custom-options` annotation with a value of `true` to a Web Action.
 When this feature is enabled, CORS headers are not automatically added to the request response.
 Instead, it is the developer's responsibility to append their desired headers programmatically.
 See the following example to create custom responses to OPTIONS requests.

 ```
 function main(params) {